kyouko-taiga/LogicKit/README.md

 ### Installation

-LogickKit is distributed in the form of a Switch package and can be integrated with the [Swift Package Manager](https://swift.org/package-manager/).
+LogicKit is distributed in the form of a Switch package and can be integrated with the [Swift Package Manager](https://swift.org/package-manager/).

-Start by creating a package:
+Start by creating a new package (unless you already have one):

 ```bash
 mkdir MyLogicProgram